 • S – Self isolate and book a test if you have symptoms

-Read the report from the MHRA [external website].
+You can read the report from the MHRA (external website).

 For more information on the work we are doing to support the vaccination program, visit our COVID-19 vaccinations page.